grantcarthew/start-prototype/docs/cli/start-init.md

 ### Agent Detection Limitations

-`command -v` only finds agents in PATH.
-If an agent is installed but not in PATH:
+Agent detection only finds executables that are discoverable.
+If an agent is not found:

 - Not auto-detected
 - In interactive mode: Select manually from "Additional agents" list